Murray High School

 - Stay home when sick or when waiting for COVID-19 test results

-- Masks are a personal choice, but may prevent sickness and quarantine
+- Masks are a personal choice (unless under health department mandate), but may prevent sickness and quarantine

 - Advocate for distancing when possible